Answered By: Barbara Coffey Last Updated: Sep 20, 2019 Views: 187

-Equity research analysts work for brokerage firms.
-Their job is to evaluate a set of stocks in a sector.
+Equity research analysts at brokerage firms evaluate a set of stocks in a sector.
 By analyzing a company's financials and the company and industry fundamentals, they create financial models to estimate the company's financials.
 Based on these estimates, they also make investment recommendations.
 These investment recommendations generally are one of the three - Buy, Hold or Sell.

 Estimates are available through IBES and Bloomberg.